iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 3 reviews"/>
 </p>

+> Easy to use and non invasive.
+Top marks.
+7 months later...UPDATE.
+Down to 3 stars!
+As the input of unvaccinated persons (we are getting few) is pretty useless to compile charts according to Tim, it has become an app for the vaccinated only.
+So if you are unvaccinated I would not bother with this app, your data input is insignificant.
+I am going to delete it.<br> :date: __2021-07-18 10:21:19__

+> I don't like that the app uses extrapolation of date from a self selected group, I do not think this is properly representative of the population.<br> :date: __2021-07-15 12:19:01__

 > Had some hiccups when it wouldn't accept my normal standard answer.
 But hey, up and running when needed, so worth persevering.
 And the data is priceless<br> :date: __2021-07-09 18:41:36__